- Search The Registry

 He was born in Los Angeles to James Russell, a pilot with the Tuskegee Airmen.
 His grandfather, Lindsay Russell, was an LA police officer, and his uncle, Clayton Russell, was an activist LA minister.
 His maternal grandfather, Michael Taylor, was a Black Seminole and a member of the only Native American nation that was never defeated by the U.S. military.
 Russell says these family influences filled him with courage, determination, and an unwillingness to accept a predetermined role in life.

 From an early age, Russell’s imagination was stimulated by reading adventure, fantasy, science fiction, and mythology stories.
 He read Dumas’ "The Three Musketeers" and many other classics, and in the early 1960s, discovered the imaginative work of comic book artist Jack Kirby.
 As a teenager, Russell decided to become a comic book artist and began providing superhero illustrations to the escalating comic fanzine market.

 Russell attended Pasadena City College for two years, majoring in art.
 In 1972, he met Jack Kirby, who became his life-long close friend and mentor.
-In that same year, he won a full scholarship to the prestigious Art Center College of Design.
+That same year, he won a full scholarship to the prestigious Art Center College of Design.
 He finished at Art Center in 1974, moved to Seattle, and worked as a book illustrator, muralist, and creative director on numerous theme events.
 While there, he met Yugoslavian-born sculptor Masha Marjanovich and began a life-long partnership.

 In 1981, Russell returned to Los Angeles to work as a storyboard artist on children’s animation shows.
 In this profession, he creates a somewhat comic book version of the film on paper, allowing the director to plan his shots, modify them, and improve the power of the script.
 This experience opened his eyes to larger possibilities, and within a year, he was seeking work in the saturated and competitive live-action film industry.
 In late 1982, Russell’s friend and mentor, science fiction writer Jack Vance, arranged an interview for Russell at Industrial Light and Magic.
 As a result, he was hired as a Visual Effects storyboard artist for "Star Wars: The Return of the Jedi."